hardyoyo/lando-seed-db-postgres/README.md

-# Lando Seed DB - MySQL
+# Lando Seed DB - Postgres

-Lando Seed DB - MySQL is a starter project for a [Lando](https://lando.dev)-based development environment.
+Lando Seed DB - Postgres is a starter project for a [Lando](https://lando.dev)-based development environment.
 My main goal is to provide a useful function right out of the
-box: as soon as you run `lando start` the first time, you will get a containerized MySQL development environment, capable of importing data from dumps of other databases (like, say your production data).
+box: as soon as you run `lando start` the first time, you will get a containerized PostgreSQL development environment, capable of importing data from dumps of other databases (like, say your production data).
 This supports the use case of experimenting with writing potentially destructive queries for your production data, all from the comfort of your own computer.